twolfson/twolfson.com/articles/optimal-line-length-theory.md

   "author": "Todd Wolfson",
   "date": "2013/09/08",
-  "keywords": "line length, typography, code, editor", "summary": "Experimenting with relative typographic line length limits applied to code."
+  "keywords": "line length, typography, code, editor", "summary": "Experimenting with relative typographic line length limits applied to code.", "relatedArticles": ["Bringing vertical rhythm to code"] }
-}

 In typography, there is the notion of an optimal line length; an ideal amount of characters per line to make a section of text easier/faster to read.